nbarraud/plottwist/gamePrompt3.md

 Keep responses concise and engaging, suitable for a visual novel format.

-Clearly label the generated text with the speaker used (Narrator / Character / Self / Thoughts).
+Clearly label the generated text with the mode used (Narrator / Character / Self / Thoughts).

 Clearly label the player's response options with "Option 1:" and "Option 2:".
+If the options are the same, only one label is necessary.

 "Option 2:" must always be the more aggressive or confrontational option.